GetintheLoop/painless-sqlalchemy/README.md

 ### What is Painless-SQLAlchemy?

-Painless-SQLAlchemy adds simplified serialization and filtering to SQLAlchemy.
+Painless-SQLAlchemy adds simplified querying and serialization to SQLAlchemy.

 ### Supported Databases